nearwood/nfs-scripts/README.md

 Dependancies
 ===
+These should already be installed by NFS unless you're on some weird server:
+* WP-CLI (required by `backup.sh` and `update.sh`)
+* Git (optional)
-* Bash (others may work, untested) [Provided by NFS]
+* Bash (others may work, untested)
-* WP-CLI (required by `backup.sh`) [Provided by NFS]

 Installation
 ===
-1. `git clone` into your NFS site's home directory.
+1. `git clone https://github.com/nearwood/nfs-scripts` into your NFS site's home directory.
 A nfs-scripts directory will be created and the scripts will reside there.
 2. Edit `script.config` to set the following variables:
-  1. `WPDIR` - WordPress installation directory
+  1. `WPDIR` - WordPress installation directory (absolute path)
-  2. `WPBACKUPDIR` - Desired backup directory
+  2. `WPBACKUPDIR` - Desired backup directory (absolute path)
 3. `chmod u+x *.sh` in the nfs-scripts directory to be able to run them without using the shell command.

 Usage